coffeedome/rusty-metrics/README.md

 - **Instrumentation for APM metrics with OpenTracing API**: some key methods will be instrumented with OpenTracing API in order to observe performance and make future performance improvements.

 ### Known issues:
+- **Empty stdin handling** - Stdin validation is still pending.
+Placeholder note until fix pushed: Note: You are running with default stdin input option.
+The program will run indefinitely if no stdin is provided (via '|')"

 - The program's output format is as follows:
 ```
 ("at the present", 13)